 The Singing Scots is the entire choral program.
 Every performance we do a few songs that every singer in each choir learns and performs together - as The Singing Scots.
 This is arguably the most important ensemble in the program since it highlights the fantastic work we can all do together.

-Genevieve Tep has been the choir director at Carlmont High School since 2003.
-She graduated summa cum laude with a degree in Music/Vocal Performance, and then earned her Single Subject Teaching Credential in Music from Cal State Hayward.
-She is currently Carlmont Performing Arts Department Chair and produces the school musical.
-Mrs. Tep is an active member of the American Choral Directors Association and has participated in countless workshops, reading sessions, trainings, webinars, festivals, master classes, and conferences.
-She is the past Coastal Honor Choir Chairperson, Show Choir Rep, All State Honor Choir Chair, and Summer Conference Chair for the California Choral Directors Association.
-She has many former students who are now active choral professionals.
-She loves otters, hates raisins, and thinks there is a place in the choir for everyone (Even if you like raisins).
-Mrs. Tep is married to her high school sweetheart and has a young son.
+Mrs. Tep has been the choir director at Carlmont High School since 2003.
+She graduated summa cum laude with a degree in Vocal Performance, and earned her Teaching Credential in Music from Cal State Hayward.
+She is currently the California Choral Directors Association (CCDA) Director of Development after serving as CCDA Treasurer, Coastal Honor Choir Chair, Show Choir Rep, All State Honor Choir Chair, and Summer Conference Chair.
+She is a former Sequoia Unified School District Teacher of the Year and was CCDA Choral Director of the Year in 2020.
+She married her high school sweetheart who is a scientist, has a pokemon obsessed 3rd grader, and has four fishtanks and a pond.